 About Seeking Alpha

-Seeking Alpha is a newer subscription service.
-It was started in 2004 by a former Wall Street analyst.
+Seeking Alpha was started in 2004 by a former Wall Street analyst.
 He saw a need for more research from the buyer’s perspective versus the seller’s (investment banks) and filled the void with Seeking Alpha.

 Seeking Alpha is built on the recommendations and opinions of 16,000+ professionals, but Seeking Alpha professionals vet the information before publishing it.